 - Your doctor may order a blood test to check your child’s iron and zinc levels.
 Not having enough of these vitamins is considered a trigger for eating dirt and clay in some cases.

-Treatment will address several areas.
+Treatment for pica will address several areas.
 Your doctor will address your child’s illness from having eaten nonfood items.
 For example, your doctor will treat your child’s constipation, diarrhea, ulcer, intestinal tear, infection, or any combination of illnesses.
-If your doctor finds your child doesn’t have enough iron or zinc, he or she will address that with a vitamin supplement and dietary recommendations.
+If your doctor finds your child doesn’t have enough iron or zinc, they will address that with a vitamin supplement and dietary recommendations.

 Another focus of treatment will address the underlying cause of your child’s pica diagnosis.
 Your doctor will discuss your child’s home environment, educate you as a parent, and refer your child to a behavioral or mental health specialist.